EsamGhaleb/esamghaleb.github.io/_news/DondersFund2026.md

 date: 2025-12-18 10:00:00-0400
 inline: false
 -------------
 The Donders’ Research Stimulation Fund has funded our proposal.
-The project, led by Sara Bögels and Iris Hendrickx, is titled **“Quantity or quality?
+The project, with Sara Bögels (PI) and Iris Hendrickx, is titled **“Quantity or quality?
 How do the temporal dynamics of communicative effort reduction mark qualitative linguistic alignment during inter”ction?”**